HwWobbe/MwsH/ReadMe.md

 - autoIndentation
   - needed testing - seemed to FAIL

-## EdD should benefit from nore publication
+## EdD should benefit from more publication
-...
+... particularly the LaLo and Mws performance resolutions

 ## Performance bundles
 - test the Authentication work